 2. Put yourself under pressure when you practice to improve your mental game

 It’s really important that you simulate the golf course when you practice as much as possible.
 You need to create consequences instead of just reaching for another ball (you don’t have that luxury on the golf course).

 The better you can get at handling the stresses and pressure of the golf course, the better you’ll play.

 I know that some players (including Graeme McDowell) actually run on the spot during practice sessions to get their heart rate up – to better simulate how they feel on the course.

 Create challenging games for yourself involving beating your best score each time.

-A simple example would be to play a golf course on the driving range each time, reaching for different clubs and imagining holes and (excluding putting) totaling up your score, instead of just hitting to the same target over and over again (Ben Hogan used to do this).
+A simple example would be to play a golf course on the driving range each time, reaching for different clubs and imagining holes, instead of just hitting to the same target over and over again (Ben Hogan used to do this).

 This is a basic example, but the concept is that you give yourself consequences to your shots, just like there is on the golf course.